aesmail/kaffy/README.md

 Kaffy supports simple scheduled tasks.
 Tasks are functions that are run periodically.
 Behind the scenes, they are put inside `GenServer`s and supervised with a `DynamicSupervisor`.

-To setup scheduled tasks, first define a `task_[task_name]/1` function in your admin module that returns a list of task:
+To setup scheduled tasks, first define a `task_[task_name]/1` function in your admin module that returns a list of tasks:

 ```elixir
 defmodule MyApp.Products.ProductAdmin do